mindspore-ai/mindscience/MindFlow/applications/physics_driven/burgers/README.md

 `--config_file_path` indicates the path of the parameter file.
 Default './burgers_cfg.yaml'；

 `--mode` is the running mode.
 'GRAPH' indicates static graph mode.
 'PYNATIVE' indicates dynamic graph mode.
-You can refer to [MindSpore official website](https://www.mindspore.cn/docs/en/r2.0.0-alpha/design/dynamic_graph_and_static_graph.html) for details.Default 'GRAPH'.
+Default 'GRAPH'.

 `--device_target` indicates the computing platform.
 You can choose 'Ascend' or 'GPU'.
 Default 'Ascend'.